|

 2. Melee rolls

 The mechanism for resolving melee also involves a hand of 6 d12.
-In its current version there is no modifier to the number of dice rolled.
+In version 8 of Bloodybacks there was no modifier to the number of dice rolled and results were calculated in the same "136=123" way as activation and shooting.
 The attacker again has a "to succeed" number starting at a basic 6 which is modified upwards in the attacker's favour or downwards in the defender's favour.
 As with the other mechanism this constrains the range of possible outcomes while adjusting the probability of each.
 The following table demonstrates this:

 Outcome |